 These products won a Top Rated award for having excellent customer satisfaction ratings.
 The list is based purely on reviews; there is no paid placement, and analyst opinions do not influence the rankings.
 Read more about the Top Rated criteria.

 TrustMaps are two-dimensional charts that compare products based on trScore and research frequency by prospective buyers.
 Products must have 30 or more ratings to appear on this TrustMap.

 Users can rely on CMS software to run any of these types of sites:

-The most common CMS features and capabilities include:
+The most common features and capabilities of a good content management system include:

 WYSIWYG (what-you-see-is-what-you-get) editor